Mathuiss/Harbour/README.md

 ### Behaviour

 Harbour updates the current-state.json each time changes are made.
 If a service is added or removed, these changes are visible in the ```current-state.json```.
 This means that users can edit the current-state.json file if small changes need to be made.
-Be careful, if harbour  unable to read it's ```current-state.json```, it will be unable to run.
+Be careful, if harbour is unable to read it's ```current-state.json```, it will be unable to run.
 This is why you can supply a new ```state.json``` to test the configuration file, before any changes are made.